SpaceTeam/STS1_Channel_Coding_Tests/README.md

 Example C++ code can be found in `test_data_generator` that generates valid telemetry (downlink) packets both with and without convolutional coding.

+## In case you want to test real hardware

+Use the flowgraph prefixed with "sdr".
+It's not perfect - the FSK demodulator could be quite a bit better - but it works.

 ## License

 As some parts of the test data generator are GPLv3 licensed, I made the decision to license the whole repo under GPLv3.